kfoltman/wharrgrbl/README.md

 ## Gcode sender UI

-This is a highly 'work-in-progress' machine control interface, similar to UGCS or Grbl-Panel, but using a more open-source friendly language.
+This is a highly 'work-in-progress' machine control interface, similar to UGCS or Grbl-Panel, but using a more open-source friendly language (Python).
 The goal is to integrate it with the PCB generator and perhaps other CAM utilities in future.
-It's not tested with an actual CNC machine, only with Grbl running standalone, so it's not recommended for use yet.

-### TODO
+### Features
-* UGCS-style conversation output
-* better designed and full featured job support (the current one is a complete hack)
+* Open source and written in Python 2.7
+* Supports Linux and Windows (serial port autodetection not fully working)
+* Graphical user interface using PyQt4
-* adjustable step size and feed for jogging
+* Interactive mode with command history and feed hold/resume support
+* Job mode (running gcode content from a file) including pause/resume/cancel
-* separate step size for X/Y and Z
+* Jogging with separate, configurable step sizes and feed rates for X/Y axes and Z axis
+* Support for character-counting protocol for efficient transmission of complex gcode
+* User buttons for frequently used commands (probing etc.)
-* adjustable feed for jogging
+* Grbl setting editor (GUI for $$/$number)
-* ad-hoc operations/canned cycles (peck and spiral drilling, milling slots, pocketing holes for hex nuts etc.)
+* Configuration via Python source file, no UI configuration support yet